- What is DNS?

 Query overages are billed at $6.00 per million queries that you exceed your allotted DNS quota.
-Corporate Memberships receive a discount on query overages, all overage charges are billed at $3.00 per million queries.
+Corporate Memberships receive a discount on query overages, all overage charges are billed at $0.48 per million queries per month up to 1 billion queries per month and $0.20 per million queries per month after.
 All accounts are allowed a 10% buffer before overage charges are incurred.
-Overage charges that are incurred on the account are present in the payment cart on the Purchase/Upgrade/Renew menu of your account.
+Overage charges that are incurred on the account are present under the Account – Invoices menu of the web control panel.
 Overage charges are NOT billed automatically, they must be paid manually no later than 30 days after they are issued.

 Do you support wild card records?

 DNS Made Easy supports wild card (*) A records as well as CNAME records.

 DNS Made Easy has full IPv6 support.
 IPv6 addresses are available for our name servers and we also support the addition of AAAA records within our web interface.